Mural Festival 2022 Artists

 Helena Martin’s vibrant murals can be seen throughout the US and abroad.
 Portraiture, flora, fauna, and clever use of color are some of the signatures of her style.
 Martin creates works for clients worldwide as well as teaches urban art workshops for children and adults alike through the nonprofit, mural project.

 Caroline Truong is a native Houstonian, mom of two boys, and daughter of Vietnamese refugees.
 She turned her childhood hobby of drawing into a professional art practice while painting to manage anxiety and depression.
 She has been active in the Houston art scene since 2012.
 Through vivid colors, playful designs, and a character called Dream Bird, Caroline’s intent is to spread the joy that painting brings to her, to the world.
 Dream Bird is always dreaming, as symbolized by having closed eyes.
 The character is a reminder to live a creative life and pursue your aspirations.

 Born in Florida, raised in Hawai’i, and now based in Austin, ER has professionally painted murals since 2013.
-He also travels the U.S. and overseas to paint live at music festivals.
+He also travels to the U.S. and overseas to paint live at music festivals.
 His versatile style is a mix of vibrant colors, fanciful elements, and composition that gives his work a feeling of movement.
 His intention with his work is to continue injecting positivity and inspiration into the hearts and minds of viewers while constantly progressing as a vessel of art.

 Krystal Cooke is a fine artist, muralist, and tattoo artist based out of Flint, Michigan.
 After being accepted into a residency in MI, she moved to Flint from her hometown of Salem, Wisconsin in 2017 to further pursue her talents.
 While participating in the art community in Flint for two years, she expanded her skill set and understanding after being introduced to artists coming from all over the world to paint for the Flint Public Art Project.
 After observing some of these artists paint for the first time, she immediately found passion and purpose.